 Community engagement brings politically invested artworks to life.
 An artist who knows how to successfully reach out to the communities around them and get them invested and involved in a project will see their creative capacity for change multiply.

 Stephanie Bleyer is an expert in community engagement campaigns and founder of the firm Six Foot Chipmunk, where she helps artists across disciplines create strategic plans, raise funds, and reach and mobilize new audiences.
-On Thursday June 9th, 2016, she will lead the webinar Producing & Funding Your Community Engagement Campaign, an essential for artists projects involving social justice, education, public art, or community building.
+On Monday, November 20, 2017, she will lead the online workshop Producing & Funding Your Community Engagement Campaign, an essential for artists projects involving social justice, education, public art, or community building.
 It will highlight effective practices for community outreach & engagement based on several action-oriented case studies and teach artists of all disciplines how to produce and fund effective engagement campaigns for artworks that hope to impact and better the world.